 Reflective Journal Entry:

-( due Sunday evening)
+(due Sunday evening)

 |

-IN-CLASS TOPIC/ACTIVITY |
+| DAY | PREPARATION | IN-CLASS TOPIC/ACTIVITY |

 Week 3